stellar/actions/README-rust-release.md

 1. Go to https://github.com/stellar/rs-soroban-sdk/actions/workflows/bump-version.yml.

-2. Click `Run workflow` and enter the version the crates in the repository should be bumped to.
+2. Click `Run workflow`, choose the branch, and enter the version the crates in the repository should be bumped to.

+    The branch selected is the branch that the release process is to be started from.
+It will usually be the `main` branch for the next planned release.
+If the release is to branch off of a past release, such as when we're releasing a patch, select the tag for that past release.

     ![](README-rust-release-1-run-bump-version.png)